Neilus03/ft_get_next_line/README.md

 # ft get next line

-Reading from a file descriptor is way too tedious
+Reading from a file descriptor (FD) is way too tedious